-The Keofitt W15TM sampling valve can be readily cleaned and disinfected/sterilised as it meets both hygienic and process design requirements.
-Effective cleaning and disinfection/sterilisation of the sampling valve can be carried out between random samples independently of the course of the production process without compromising the same.
+As with the W9 valve effective cleaning and disinfection/sterilisation of the sampling valve can be carried out between random samples independently of the course of the production process without compromising the same.
 The coaxial design and the electro polished valve interior ensure absolute cleanability.